vishnu-vivek-developer/shahidshah/content/blog/architure-engineering/2006-01-04-garrett-is-the-father-of-ajax-like-gore-was-the-father-of-the-internet.md

 However, I had a chuckle when I saw that Jesse James Garrett, who coined the phrase AJAX in [his original essay on the subject][2], was labeled as the &#8220;Father of AJAX&#8221;.
 I chuckled because in Jesse&#8217;s own article, he says:

-> Ajax isnt a technology.
-Its really several technologies, each flourishing in its own right, coming together in powerful new ways.
+> Ajax isn't a technology.
+It's really several technologies, each flourishing in its own right, coming together in powerful new ways.
 Ajax incorporates:
 >
 > * standards-based presentation using XHTML and CSS;